cbachhuber/dotfiles/README.md

 ### Setup arguments

-By default, [install.sh](./install.sh) will work through all setup steps such a program installation, git configuration etc.
+By default, [install.sh](./install.sh) will work through all setup steps such a zsh, git, and vim configuration.
 If you only want select a subset of these steps, use the below flags.
 As soon as a flag is given, the other steps are not implicitly executed, they need to be called explicitly per flag as well.